junxit/us-congress-bills-114/metadata.md

 - 2015-02-02 — Mr. Carter (GA) moved to suspend the rules and pass the bill.
 - 2015-02-02 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 377 - 2 (Roll no. 51). (text: CR H675)
 - 2015-02-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 377 - 2 (Roll no. 51).(text: CR H675)
+- 2015-02-03 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.